Fermat-ORG/fermat-framework/README.md

 Fermat is moving towards version 1, but we're not stopping there.
 We have many feature ideas on our [white paper](FERMAT-WHITE-PAPER.md) that we're anxious to add.
 So take Fermat out for a spin and let us know how we can make it your favorite platform to launch your own digital wallet or financial APP.

+You can learn more about the project at  [Fermat.org](http://www.fermat.org).
-You can learn more, see some cool images of Fermat's architecture and its P2P network and explore the design space at [Fermat.org](http://www.fermat.org).
+If you are a *developer* you can see some cool visualization of Fermat's architecture at [dev.fermat.org](http://dev.fermat.org).

 ![alt text](https://github.com/bitDubai/media-kit/blob/master/MediaKit/Coins/Fiat%20Coins/Fiat%20Art/Scene1/HQ_1920x1080.jpg "Fermat Digital Money")